Summary

 Is Arius an Origenist?

 As shown above, there were significant differences between Origen and Arius.
-In most of the points where they agree, they agree because both followed the traditional Logos theology.
+Where they agree, they agree because both accepted the traditional Logos theology.

 Bishop RPC Hanson, in his authoritative book, concluded: “He (Arius) was not without influence from Origen, but cannot seriously be called an Origenist” (RH, 98).